Giftbit/lightrail/README.md

 If you PR directly to master you can shortcut some steps above but I really don't recommend it.
 Don't be a cowboy.

 Unifying infrastructure not in one of the above projects is defined in [lightrail-cloudformation-infrastructure](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/).
 This includes IAM, CloudFront, S3 buckets, KMS and CodePipelines.
-Unlike the above projects that have a CodePipeline in each environment, lightrail-cloudformation-infrastructure has a single CodePipeline called LightrailInfrastructureCI that live in production.
-This CodePipeline has stages and permissions to deploy across environments.
+Unlike the above projects that have a CodePipeline in each environment, lightrail-cloudformation-infrastructure has a single CodePipeline called LightrailInfrastructureCI that lives in production.
+This CodePipeline has stages and permissions to deploy across AWS accounts.

-The only infrastructure not managed by one of the above is infrastructure that has to live in the us-east-1 region: domain names, certificates, Lambda@Edge and WAF WebACL.  *I strongly recommend you manage all changes through CloudFormation templates deployed by CodePipeline to keep the system consistent.*  That is unless you're closing the account.
-Then you can go nuts.
+The only infrastructure not managed by any of the above is infrastructure that has to live in the us-east-1 region: domain names, certificates, Lambda@Edge and WAF WebACL.  *I strongly recommend you manage all changes possible through CloudFormation templates deployed by CodePipeline to keep the system consistent.*  That is unless you're closing the account.
+Then you can go wreck house.

 ## Deploying a Webapp Change